David Reutimann: 2012

 Reutimann caused a controversy at the April Martinsville race when the No. 10 Tommy Baldwin Racing Chevrolet stalled on lap 497, drawing a caution.
 He was accused of intentionally causing the caution after limping around the track for a few laps at speeds well below the rest of the field.
-The result was a broken timing belt and Reutimann was credited with a 35th-place finish.
-He insists he was just trying to keep the car in the Top 35 in owner's points; the team left Martinsville just one point outside a guaranteed start.
-Reutimann qualified for the next race at Texas and finished 26th, getting the No. 10 back into the Top 35.
+The result was a broken timing belt and Reutimann was credited with a 35th place finish.
+He insists he was just trying to keep the car in the top-35 in owner's points; the team left Martinsville just one point outside a guaranteed start.
+Reutimann qualified for the next race at Texas and finished 26th, getting the No. 10 back into the top-35.
 During Coca-Cola 600 qualifying, David did not qualify fast enough in the No. 73 BK Racing entry and missed his first Cup race since 2007.

 Reutimann drove the No. 51 Chevrolet for Phoenix Racing at the June Pocono race during the one-race suspension of Kurt Busch for actions detrimental to the sport.
 Baldwin explained his decision as helping another small team (Reutimann was to drive the No. 10 car that weekend).
 Reutimann finished 21st.
-Reutimann qualified and raced for a new team Xxxtreme Motorsports at the fall Phoenix race in the No. 44 No Label Watches Ford, finishing 40th.
+Reutimann qualified and raced for a new team Xxxtreme Motorsports at the fall Phoenix race in the No. 44 No Label Watches Ford, finishing fortieth.

 2013

 On January 18, 2013, BK Racing announced that Reutimann would drive the No. 83 Toyota during the 2013 season, replacing Landon Cassill.
-Reutimann started the season a high note, finishing 16th in the Daytona 500.
-However the team would struggle through the season, not recording another top-20 finish.
+Reutimann started the season a high note, finishing sixteenth in the Daytona 500.
+However the team would struggle through the season, not recording another top-twenty finish.
 Reutimann finished 33rd in points.
-Following the season Reutimann and the team parted ways.
+Following the season, Reutimann and the team parted ways.